grafana/metrictank/docs/render-path.md

 Benefits of this optimization:
 1) less work spent consolidating at runtime, less data to fetch
 2) it assures data will be fetched in a pre-canonical way.
-If we don't set up normalization for fetching, data may not be pre-canonical, such that
+If we don't set up normalization for fetching, data may not be pre-canonical, which means we may have to add null points to normalize it to canonical data, lowering the accuracy of the first or last point.
 3) pre-normalized data reduces a request's chance of breaching max-points-per-req-soft and thus makes it less likely that other data that should be high-resolution gets fetched in a coarser way. when it eventually needs to be normalized at runtime, points at the beginning or end of the series may be less accurate.

 Downsides of this optimization:
-1) if you already have the raw data cached, and the rollup data is not cached yet, it may result in a slower query.
+1) if you already have the raw data cached, and the rollup data is not cached yet, it may result in a slower query, and you'd use slightly more chunk cache after the fetch.
 But this is an edge case
-2) uses slightly more of the chunk cache.

 ## MDP-optimizable